Investors urge Novartis to exert 'moral influence' amid Greek probe

-ZURICH (Reuters) - Several Novartis (NOVN.S) shareholders urged the Swiss drugmaker to improve its oversight of staff on Friday, amid a widening inquiry into allegations that managers paid bribes to doctors and public officials in Greece.
+ZURICH, March 2 (Reuters) - Several Novartis shareholders urged the Swiss drugamker on Friday to improve its oversight of staff, amid a widening probe into allegations that managers paid bribes to doctors and public officials in Greece.

-Greece’s parliament voted last week to investigate 10 politicians, in addition to an ongoing probe of the Basel-based company after a raid on its offices in Athens a year ago.

-Mike Moran of Suishare, a small not-for-profit shareholders group that focuses on business ethics, told Novartis’s board on Friday he was worried the investigation could prove to be a long-term headache for the company.

 “I think the Greek thing will be the swamp that keeps on giving,” Moran said at the company’s annual shareholder meeting.